 Although this option becomes less useful as your child grows older and deserves a little privacy, a messaging and social media monitoring option is great for checking in on younger children who are just starting out with social media and for preventing cyberbullying and inappropriate contact.

 You’re not always going to be on hand if your child needs an extension on their time limit to get an important assignment done or if they need access to a messaging service while they are away from home.

-A remote notification and access management option allows you to control the restriction the parental control program imposes from your phone.
+Remote notification and access management options allow you to control the restriction the parental control program imposes on your phone.
 This allows you to respond to requests for extended access or give access to features like location tracking in case of an emergency.

 Circle With Disney